Cherreads

 The camp had found its shape.

-Will paused next to Tyson and Don at the rock-fold, catching Don's eye.
-He kept his voice low.
+Will paused next to Tyson and Don at the rock-fold.
+He caught Don's eye and kept his voice low.

 "I'm going to deal with the prisoners soon," Will said.
-"No matter what Curtis says or does — don't react.
-Don't speak to him.
+"No matter what Curtis says or does, do not react.
+Do not speak to him.
 Just trust me."

-Don swallowed, grip tightening on his borrowed broadsword, and gave a firm nod.
+Don swallowed.
+His grip tightened on his borrowed broadsword.
+He gave a firm nod.

-Near the edge of the firelight, Maddie was wiping the last of the mud from her sword, predatory, evaluating eyes on the perimeter.
-Will noted she had positioned herself with sightlines to both the entrance and the prisoner alcove.
+Near the edge of the firelight, Maddie positioned herself with sightlines to both the entrance and the prisoner alcove.
 He hadn't asked her to do that.
 He marked her quiet initiative.

 [Stamina: 120/120 (Regen Overcapped)]

 She hadn't just chained the Corpo soldiers to a wall.
-Remembering how the lieutenant's arm had stretched to impossible lengths in the forest — the sickening elongation, the wet tearing sound of the System skill engaging — she had sunk a deep, flask-shaped pit straight into the cavern floor.
-The stone walls curved sharply inward near the top, creating an overhang that made it functionally impossible for someone with an elongation variant to simply stretch their way to the rim.
+She remembered how the lieutenant's arm stretched to impossible lengths in the forest.
+She remembered the wet tearing sound of flesh and bone stretching as the System skill engaged.
+She sank a deep, flask-shaped pit straight into the cavern floor.
+The stone walls curved sharply inward near the top.
+The massive overhang made it functionally impossible for a prisoner to stretch their way to the rim.

 Will stood at the edge and looked down.